 Taste Differences.
-Single origin coffees get the taste of that origin’s coffee bean and has that bean’s particular taste.
-Blended coffees offer much more of a variety.
-These coffees are more flavorful, and you get different aromas, smoothness, and flavorful notes from these.
+Single-origin coffees get the taste of that origin’s coffee bean and have that bean’s particular taste.
+Blended coffees offer much more variety.
+These coffees are more flavorful, and you get different aromas, smoothness, and flavorful notes from them.
 Notes such as chocolate, vanilla, citrus, and more (Mrcoffee.com).
 In a way, blended coffees are some form of art because the brewer must blend the coffees in just the right way to make that coffee taste good!
-Trying different blended coffees is almost like going to different breweries or wineries to taste all the different notes in each specialty made beer or wine.
+Trying different blended coffees is almost like going to different breweries or wineries to taste all the different notes in each specialty-made beer or wine.

 Iced Coffee, Cold Brew, and Nitro Brew.
 Now, What’s the Difference?

 On hot summery days, many of us need that coffee boost but want our coffee cold to beat the heat.
 So, we choose between iced coffee, cold brew, and possibly nitro brew coffee.
 But what exactly is the difference between them?

 Iced Coffee.
 This coffee is many summertime-loving customers’ go-to.
 This coffee is brewed hot like any other coffee but at double the strength so when it is poured over a cup of ice, it will not become watery.
 This coffee is more acidic and is often accompanied by cream and sugar to cover the acidity taste.